rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 # Key Features

-* Feature 1
+* Set status of investigation
-* Feature 2
+* Add indicators
-* Feature 3
+* List Investigations

 # Requirements

-* Example: Requires an API Key from the product
+Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product

 # Documentation